ClusterHQ/flocker/docs/gettinginvolved/plugins/index.rst

 * `Amazon EBS <https://github.com/ClusterHQ/flocker/blob/master/flocker/node/agents/ebs.py>`_

 The following documents will also provide detailed instructions for testing, certifying, and publishing your driver.
+You will also find instructions on how to enable your driver to support :ref:`storage-profiles`.

 If you have any questions not addressed in this section, please get in touch with us either via the ``#clusterhq`` channel on ``irc.freenode.net``, or by filing a `GitHub issue <https://github.com/ClusterHQ/flocker/issues>`_.
 More information about contacting ClusterHQ can be found in our :ref:`talk-to-us` section.